 Most patches will be stick-on, but some may be more of a wrap style and won’t be sticky.

 Keep in mind that patches aren’t meant to be applied to mucous membranes or broken skin.
 Be sure to read the instructions on the packaging before applying, but in general, here’s what you’ll do.

 If the patch is adhesive, you’ll remove it from the package and place it on the area that’s achy or sore.
 Adhesive patches are best used on soft tissue sites, like the lower back, rather than, say, a joint like an elbow, where it can come off with movement.
 Wear for the maximum amount of time the packaging suggests, remove, and then reapply another if necessary.

 If you’re new to CBD, look for a low-dose patch and build from there, if necessary, after you know how your body responds.
-Follow this guide for more information about determining the right dose for you.

 While CBD is generally considered to be safe, some people may experience side effects, including fatigue, diarrhea, changes in appetite, and changes in weight, according to a

 If you develop irritation, stop using it.
 Don’t use adhesive patches on broken skin.